Barbecue Smoked Pulled Pork recipe - Carolina Style

 Step 1:

-Select a 6-8lb bone-in pork shoulder roast (also called pork butt) with a fat cap left on for this pulled pork recipe.
+Select a 10 lb bone-in pork shoulder roast (also called pork butt) with a fat cap left on.

-Begin rubbing the All American BBQ Dry Rub recipe over the entire surface of the roast.
+Begin rubbing the All American BBQ Dry Rub recipe (or your favorite store bought BBQ seasoning) over the entire surface of the roast.

 Place the dry rubbed pork roast on a large pan or sheet and cover completely with plastic wrap.